AminAdel/webcolors/README.md

 ---

 ## quick start
-There is 2 files in the dist folder, insert them in your html code.
+There are 2 files in the dist folder, insert them in your html code.

 The js file is for gradinet colors only.
 If you don't need it you won't have to insert that.
 This file needs jquery, so insert jquery before it.

-so we will have something this :
+then we will have something this :

 ```html
 <!-- jquery (I think any version would work) -->